mainsequence-sdk/excel-plugin/DEV_INS.md

 # TASK 2
 ## BUDGET 100 USD
-## Modify the GET_DATA function so it accepts an extra argument called node_identifier
-This should be the final version of the GET_DATA function
+** NOTE: Modify the GET_DATA function so it accepts an extra argument called node_identifier This should be the final version of the GET_DATA function

 ## Modify the code so the endpoint for the production manifest is https://main-sequence.app as the root